Near Pamukkale in Merkez (District), Denizli, Turkey

 The project of reconstruction of the stage with an elegant steel structure completed by travertine slabs, completely reversible, along with the completion of the rebuilding of the iposcenium façade, today provide the visitor with a unitary understanding of the scaenaefrons.
 Now it's possible to use the theatre again for contemporary spectacles and cultural events.
 The period 2009-2013 saw the restoration of the frons scaenae, with the recomposition of the first order, made up of 7 marble aediculae that support triangular and curved pediments.
 Today the restoration offers visitors an extraordinary example of the baroque architecture of Asia Minor.
 The marble decoration, the sculpted reliefs and the long dedicatory inscription to the emperor Septimius Severus (early 3rd century AD) make this building unique in the Mediterranean.

 Location.
-37° 55.623′ N, 29° 7.768′ E. Marker is near Pamukkale, Denizli, in Merkez Touch for map.
+37° 55.623′ N, 29° 7.768′ E. Marker is near Pamukkale, Denizli, in Merkez (District).
+Marker can be reached from Pamukkale just from Yeniköy Yolu, on the right when traveling south.
 From the archaeological park's visitor center at the south park entrance, this marker is actually located to the north, a short distance off an un-named park roadway (that also serves as a pedestrian trail), at the walk-in entrance to the theatre complex.
+Touch for map.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within walking distance of this marker.
 Temple Nymphaeum (3rd century AD) / Tapinak Nymphaeumu(i.S, III. yÃ¼zyÄ±l) (approx. 0.3 kilometers away); Martyrion of St. Philip (approx. 0.4 kilometers away); Hierapolis (approx. 0.6 kilometers away).